PlateIQ solves a real problem — just not yours.

 2. Pay vendors via Check 21.
 Most cannabis vendors can't accept ACH — their banks won't process it because of federal regulatory status.
 Check 21 digital checks (which vendors print and mobile-deposit) are how a huge portion of cannabis payments actually move.
 PlateIQ pays via ACH primarily.
 When ACH isn't an option, the workflow falls back to manual paper checks, which defeats the AP automation.
 ShelfSpace generates Check 21 checks natively for any vendor.

 3. Recover vendor credits.
 Customer returns processed in Metrc, product destroyed under track-and-trace, below-keystone promotional pricing — these all generate vendor credits that someone is supposed to claim.
 In practice, most dispensaries leave them on the table because tracking them manually is impossibly tedious.
 We built credit recovery as a first-class module: it pulls returns, waste, and promotional discounts from Metrc and your POS each month and generates a credit memo per vendor.
-We routinely find $8K–$25K per month in recoverable credits on the first evaluation.
+At our Massachusetts client, we identified $8K–$25K per month in recoverable credits during the evaluation.

 4. Settle consignment.
 If your vendors place product on consignment (also called scan-based trading), you don't owe them anything until the product sells through.
 Each week, you owe the agreed split on the prior week's sales, plus or minus aging discounts and returns.
 That's a settlement workflow — calculate the math from POS data, generate a settlement report, and cut a Check 21 check.
 ShelfSpace runs the math automatically.
 PlateIQ has no concept of it because restaurants don't work that way.

-The other axis of difference: PlateIQ is software you operate.
-ShelfSpace is a managed service that operates the software for you.
-We do the invoice review, we handle the vendor email back-and-forth, we generate the credit memos, we run the weekly settlements.
+The other axis of difference: PlateIQ is generic AP software with a cannabis page.
+ShelfSpace is an AP system built specifically for cannabis.
+The platform handles the invoice review against Metrc, ShelfiQ handles the vendor email back-and-forth, the platform builds credit memos monthly and runs weekly settlements.
 Your AP team's job shrinks to the decisions that actually need a human — which credits to apply, which vendors to escalate, which payment terms to renegotiate.

-For a single-location dispensary with one person doing AP part-time, the managed-service difference is the difference between AP being a 20-hour-a-week job and a 3-hour-a-week job.
+For a single-location dispensary with one person doing AP part-time, the cannabis-specific system difference is the difference between AP being a 20-hour-a-week job and a 3-hour-a-week job.
 For a multi-location group, it's the difference between hiring a dedicated AP person and not having to.

 Where PlateIQ wins